From Plumbum to Plumber Plumbing Terminology: Uncovering the Word 'Plumber'

 What are some common plumbing problems homeowners are faced with?

-What can I do to prevent problems with my plumbing in my house?
+What can I do to prevent plumbing problems in my home?

 Tags: Plumbing Categories: Plumber